djl997/laravel-maintenance-scheduler/README.md

 ## Contributing

-This package is in active development, ideas are welcome.
+This package is in active development, ideas or improvements are welcome.

 ## License